nanomarkup/nanomarkup.go/readme.txt

 package nanomarkup // import "nanomarkup.go"
 FUNCTIONS
-func Marshal(data any) ([]byte, error)
+func Indent(dst *bytes.Buffer, src []byte, prefix, indent string) error
+    Indent function appends to `dst` the nano-encoded source (`src`) in an indented format.
+The data appended to dst does not begin with the prefix nor any indentation, to make it easier to embed inside other formatted JSON data. func Marshal(data any) ([]byte, error)
     Marshal returns the encoding data for the input value.
     It traverses the value recursively.